 The door of this appliance is easy to open to allow maintenance or cleaning of the glass pane on the inside.
 To position the logs, adjust the appliance, and for maintenance, the door must always be removed.
 The glass pane must only be removed from its frame if it is cracked or broken.
-The combination of the door frame and the glass pane are reffered to as the door from now.
+From now on the combination of the door frame and the glass pane are reffered to as 'the door'.